genesiscommunitysuccess/docs/docs/05_operations/11_release-notes/01_Version-2022.4.md

 ## Genesis Server Framework (GSF)

 ### Features:
-* Added OpenID Connect Integration - Application Developers can now use GPAL to configure integration with OpenID Connect Provider
+* OpenID Connect Integration - The Genesis platorm now supports OpenId Connect as authentication mechanism.
+The configuration of OpenId Connect providers is done through GPAL and leverages all of its benefits including intellisense, autocompletion and compile-time errors.
+One application can have move than one OpenId Connect provider configured
-* Added Auth GPAL - Application Developers can now use GPAL to define dynamic permissions
+* GPAL for Dynamic Permissions - Application Developers can now use GPAL to define dynamic permissions having strongly typed data model, intellisense and autocompletion.
+Dynamic permissions can now be defined for Tables and Views.

 ### GSF 6.2.x changes